 Public authorities have recognised that many contracts do not contain reference to alternative rates, or reference inappropriate alternatives, or cannot be renegotiated or amended prior to the cessation of the relevant benchmark.
 In response, the European Commission has implemented legislation that gives the Commission the power to replace critical benchmarks if their termination would significantly disrupt or otherwise affect the functioning of the financial markets in the EU.
 The EU has used these powers to put in place statutory replacement rates for EONIA and CHF LIBOR.
 The UK government has also granted additional powers to the Financial Conduct Authority (FCA) to enable the temporary publication of a 'synthetic' LIBOR using a different methodology and inputs.
 The FCA has used these powers to ensure the most commonly used GBP and JPY LIBOR settings continue to be available using a "synthetic" methodology for a limited time.
 The FCA has not yet decided whether it will require the LIBOR benchmark administrator to publish synthetic USD LIBOR after June 2023.
 On 6 April 2021, the State of New York passed legislation on benchmark replacement addressing certain contracts, securities and instruments governed by New York which involve interest rates or dividend rates determined by the use of USD LIBOR without "fallback" rate provisions or with inadequate "fallback" rate provisions.
-A U.S. federal version of such legislation in the U.S. Senate.
+A U.S. federal version of such legislation (passed by the U.S. House of Representatives on 8 December 2021) remains under consideration in the U.S. Senate.